Methodology

 Update Frequency

-Data is collected every 6 hours.
+Data is collected daily at 6:00 AM UTC via a scheduled cron job.
 The index score is recalculated after each collection run.
 The dashboard polls for updates every 5 minutes.